 Uber self-driving cars are coming back to California roads

-Uber's self-driving cars will return to California's streets.
-But the company doesn't plan to pick up passengers for now.
+Uber's self-driving cars will return to California's streets, though the ride-hailing company doesn't immediately plan to pick up passengers.
+Uber received permits Wednesday to run two Volvo SUVs on public roads, the California Department of Motor Vehicles said.

 Comments